seyeddanesh/programming_task/README.md

 Make a new function for these, so we can still look at your original.
 - Fill the circle with blue, instead of black.
 - Fill the circle with a gradient, black in the middle and blue at the edge, varying linearly.
-- Draw muiltiple circles that don't touch.
+- Draw multiple circles that don't touch.
 The number of circles is randomly chosen between 1 and 10.
 Each circle is drawn to the same specifications as defined above (random radius and location).

 # Implement and Run
 Modify the add_circle function in the code, and to run, from the terminal: